Zehelein/pg-transactional-outbox/lib/README.md

 folder includes also a `docker-compose.yml` file to set up a PostgreSQL server with these default values (and a RabbitMQ instance for running the examples).

-This library uses the standard PostgreSQL logical decoding plugin `pgoutput` plugin.
+This library uses the standard PostgreSQL logical decoding plugin `pgoutput`.
 This plugin is included directly in PostgreSQL since version 9.4.
-Other alternatives would be wal2json, decoding-json, and others (not used in this library).
+Other alternatives would be wal2json or decoding-json but those are not used in this library.

 ## Database setup for the producer

 The outbox table in the producer service must have the following structure.
-You can decide to put this table in the `public` or some separate database schema.
+You can decide to put this table in the `public` or some separate database schema (recommended).
 You can set this schema in the configuration settings of the library.

 You can follow the steps below or use the `examples/rabbitmq/producer/setup/init-db.ts` script as an example to generate